 Master of Laws

 The LLM (Master of Laws) is a one-year programme offered by DCU’s School of Law and Government.
 We welcome applicants from Ireland, the EU and the wider world who are interested in deepening their understanding of law in broader social, political and global contexts.

 The programme is designed to prepare you for a career in the 21st century workplace, where employers seek adaptable and outward-looking critical thinkers.
 To this end, the LLM (Master of Laws) offers a range of modules that goes beyond black-letter, formulaic legal study: the programme embraces a socio-legal methodology and has a European and international orientation.

 Students can choose to specialise in a particular area of law or can pursue a more general degree (see section below for programme structure and module choice).
 We offer modules in three broadly discernible areas:

-- law & society, ethics, and human rights
+- law and society, ethics, and human rights

 - EU, international and transnational law